mwmayerle/new_phax_machine/README.md

 ![UserShow](https://raw.githubusercontent.com/mwmayerle/new_phax_machine/master/app/assets/images/userspage.png)

-In this example, Saul Goodman hasn't showen his face around the office for a year, so his access has been revoked by the manager.
+In this example, Saul Goodman hasn't shown his face around the office for a year, so his access has been revoked by the manager.
 Users with revoked access cannot send/receive faxes by email and cannot log in to use the portal.
 They will not receive a notification indicating their access has been revoked.
 When a user's access is revoked, the user is not notified.

 When a user's access is revoked, they're unlinked from fax numbers.
 This will remove them from the "received" data in fax logs.
 The manager will still be able to see the faxes that were sent by the revoked user, but not any received by the user.

 To reactivate a user, simply re-invite them with the same email address they used previously.
 A user whose access has been reinstated will not be notified they have been granted access once again.
 After reinstating access to a user, the manager will have to go back and link them to fax numbers once again.
 If a user's access is revoked and then reinstated, they will be unable to view faxes they have sent prior to being restored.
 While it is possible to restore a user, it is not recommended.

 ### Manager Dashboard
 The Dashboard provides the manager with a summary of all fax numbers and their linked users.
-Managers link/unlink users to a fax numbers by clicking on the "Link/Unlink Users" button under each fax number.
+Managers link/unlink users to fax numbers by clicking on the "Link/Unlink Users" button under each fax number.
+This step is very important.
+If it is not completed, then fax to email will not be possible.
 A table of all users currently linked to a fax number is shown next to each fax number.
 Managers may also add a label to their fax numbers by clicking on the fax number and entering a label.
 Below is the manager's view of Great Plains LLC.

 ![OrganzationShow](https://raw.githubusercontent.com/mwmayerle/new_phax_machine/master/app/assets/images/organizationshow.png)